What Our Customers Say...

 Now on to performance.
 The great part of the Hybrid is how it plays, combining the best characteristics of plastic and brass.
 The Hybrid has the comfort and warm feel of acrylic, with a grip between acrylic and brass.
 It is more responsive than brass, with a clear start to the note.
 Slotting is excellent, and the feedback to the player is the same as brass.
-The sound has a great center and core, and is slightly warmer than a brass mouthpiece of the same design.
+The sound has a great center and core than acrylic, and is slightly warmer and has more overtones compared to a brass mouthpiece of the same design.
 Projection is excellent when the mouthpiece is pushed.

 Hybrid mouthpieces are now available for most models in the online store.